SylviaRemington/KindUp/README.md

 #### README should have:
  - Screenshot or logo ✅ DONE!
  - Description of the app ✅ DONE!
- - Link to deployed version + planning materials
+ - Planning materials
- - Attribution if any
+ - Attribution if any ✅ DONE!
  - Technologies used ✅ DONE!
  - Next steps / stretch goals ✅ DONE!
+ - Link to deployed version

 <br>